ueberdosis/hocuspocus/docs/api/extensions/redis.md

 ```

 ## Configuration
-For a full documentation on all available redis and redis cluster options, check out the
+For a full documentation on all available Redis and Redis cluster options, check out the
 [ioredis API docs](https://github.com/luin/ioredis/blob/master/API.md).

 ```js